Two students in library

 Special features regarding teaching

-The attainment of medical competence is to be achieved through the teaching of professional, scientific and social or personal competence.
-Although the curriculum continues to be oriented towards the specialist disciplines, central courses are interdisciplinary and problem- or case-based.
-The "professional competence" dimension is supported by two interlocking teaching-learning spirals: "Clinical Reasoning" and "Clinical Skills".
-Teaching is constantly being further developed by the Chair of Medical Didactics, Medical Teaching Development and Educational Research.
+Medical skills are achieved by teaching professional, scientific and social or personal skills.
+Even if the curriculum continues to be focused on the disciplines, the main courses are taught in an interdisciplinary and problem- or case-related manner.
+"Professional skills" are supported by two interconnected teaching/learning spirals: clinical thinking and clinical skills.
+Teaching is developed on an ongoing basis by the Chair of Medical Education, Medical Teaching Development and Educational Research.

 Exchange universities for stay abroads